celestiaorg/docs/how-to-guides/quick-start.md

 import mochaVersions from '/.vitepress/constants/mocha_versions.js'
 </script>

-Welcome to Celestia's quick start guide!
+Welcome to Celestia's quick-start guide!
 In this guide, we'll learn how to run a Celestia data availability sampling (DAS) light node to post and retrieve data blobs on Celestia's [Mocha testnet](./mocha-testnet.md).

 A blob (a.k.a.
 [BLOB](https://en.wikipedia.org/wiki/Object_storage#Origins)) is a Binary Large OBject.
 In other words, a blob is arbitrary data.
 In this case, it's data that you want to post and make available on Celestia's data availability (DA) layer.